Miguelteixeira04/Miguelteixeira04/README.md

 ## Hi there 👋

-👨‍🎓 Studying at the Universidade de Trás-os-Montes e Alto Douro.
+👨‍🎓 Engineering student at the Universidade de Trás-os-Montes e Alto Douro.
 ⚡ My code may not always be "Rockstar", but at least his playlists are.

 ## 🌐 Socials: